 If a project is complex, more than one Interdivisional Meeting may be needed to determine the final actions.
 Each meeting will advance the goal of finalizing land use actions and moving the application process forward.

 Some projects may require detailed environmental analysis that will entail a Reasonable Worst Case Development Scenario (RWCDS).
 At or soon after the Interdivisional Meeting, you will receive guidance on next steps for environmental review.
-If a RWCDS will be required, you will be asked to prepare a RWCDS Memo which will explain the applicant’s proposed assumptions for the RWCDS.
-The Department will review the contents of the Memo and issue comments, or if necessary, set up a formal RWCDS meeting with the Lead Planner and the Environmental Assessment and Review Division to discuss the assumptions.
+If a RWCDS is required, you will be asked to complete a RWCDS Package that includes three Parts: a Form, an Analysis Framework Table, and a Spreadsheet.
+This Package will help explain the applicant’s proposed assumptions for the RWCDS.
+The Department will review it and issue comments, or if necessary, set up a meeting with the Lead Planner and the Environmental Assessment and Review Division to discuss further.
 Once DCP has agreed to the assumptions, DCP will issue a sign-off on the RWCDS and ask the applicant to begin to prepare the required City Environmental Quality Review application, which is required for many actions.
 See the Environmental Review Process page for more information.